Football

 Preston North End v Charlton Athletic - Sky Bet Championship by Rich Linley - CameraSport | Getty Images

 Teenage star Harrison Armstrong is being courted by two Premier League rivals, SportsBoom can exclusively reveal.
+This kind of breakout talent story is exactly what prompts new UK bookmakers to quickly establish markets on a player's future club and potential.

 The 18-year-old Everton midfielder is dazzling on loan at Championship club Preston North End this season.